timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 09-ADMINISTRATION/SUBCHAPTER I-REAL AND PERSONAL PROPERTY.md

   * (3) The term "facility" means a building, structure, or other improvement to real property.

 ### §914.
 Disposition of infrastructure related to E–LORAN
-* (a) IN GENERAL.—The Secretary may not carry out activities related to the dismantling or disposal of infrastructure comprising the LORAN–C system until the date on which the Secretary provides to the Committee on Transportation and Infrastructure and the Committee on Appropriations of the House of Representatives and the Committee on Commerce, Science, and Transportation and the Committee on Appropriations of the Senate notice of a determination by the Secretary that such infrastructure is not required to provide a positioning, navigation, and timing system to provide redundant capability in the event the Global Positioning System signals are disrupted.
+* (a) IN GENERAL.—The Secretary may not carry out activities related to the dismantling or disposal of infrastructure comprising the LORAN–C system until the later of the date of the conveyance of the properties directed under section 533(a) of the Coast Guard Authorization Act of 2016 (Public Law 114–120) or the date on which the Secretary provides to the Committee on Transportation and Infrastructure and the Committee on Appropriations of the House of Representatives and the Committee on Commerce, Science, and Transportation and the Committee on Appropriations of the Senate notice of a determination by the Secretary of Transportation under section 312(d) of title 49 that such infrastructure is not required to provide a positioning, navigation, and timing system to provide redundant capability in the event the Global Positioning System signals are disrupted.

 * (b) EXCEPTION.—Subsection (a) does not apply to activities necessary for the safety of human life.